MLDS-Laboratory/Sat-Fault-Detection/anomaly-detection-container/models/satellite/GAF/README.md

 1. **Size**: Datasets can be enormous (millions of segments)
 2. **Imbalance**: Anomalies are rare (often <1% of the data)

-To address these challenges, the code includes powerful sampling strategies:
+To address these challenges, the code includes sampling strategies:

 1. **Stratified Sampling** (enabled by default for ESA on line 41)
    ```python